 - Section 3E, Aurora seems to be susceptible to time-of-check to time-of-use (TOCTOU) attack, if not, please clarify why.

+Author response: When SMM is entered, the kernel is suspended.
+Aurora first detects if time attack has been launched, if not, it retrieves the time value and returns.
+TOCTOU happens when the timing of check and use can be separated.
+Aurora leverages SMM which guarantees that the operation of check and use are atomically performed.
+We complement this at the last paragraph in Section 4C now.

 - Consider renaming disconnection to termination in Section 3F.

+Author response: Done.

 - Consider renaming Section 3G to 'Security Enhancement and Performance Optimization'.

+Author response: Done.

 - Is nonce used for encryption (Section 3G)?

+Author response: Yes.
+Nonce is used for replay-proof; we add this to Section 3F: “We use a constant-time AES-128-GCM algorithm to defeat cache timing attacks.
+Nonces are used for replay proof.”

 - For data obliviousness, if the blocks are of 4KB, they will have no random padding.
 All 4K size blocks which happen to have the same content will still leak.
 Please double check your scheme and ensure this attack is not possible.

+Author response: Thank you for pointing out this subtle attack.
+We may force to split a 4KB message into at least 2 pieces and add padding to prevent possible attacks: “The maximum length of a message is 4080 Bytes, leaving at least 16 bytes for random padding.”

 - Claims of Aurora solving phishing attacks in Section 4A are wrong.
 Please use a different example.

+Author response: Thank you.
+We rephrase those sentences and focus on the keylogger attack now.
+[HELP] why is it wrong???
+I don’t understand.

 - The technique of using a pre-shared secret melody has a better entropy than the previous scheme, but the paper should clarify that it assumes that this pre-shared secret is not known by the adversary (Section 4B).

+Author response: We clarify that “Since the melody is a pre-shared secret only known by SMVisor and the user, it is impossible for the adversary to learn and mimic this process.”

 - How does aurora detect that the hardware clocks are being altered in a consistent way (Section 4C)?

+Author response: In Section 4C, we use an SGX counter thread to provide a baseline value for hardware clocks.
+Because its counter value cannot be modified as it is inside SGX, when hardware clocks are altered consistently, the enclave thread can infer an attack due to inconsistency between the counter value and hardware clock value.

 - In Section 4D, Can you list which all other storage systems Aurora can be applied to?

+Author response: We reclaimed in Section 4D, “Note that we believe that Aurora’s approach is also suitable to support for other storage systems such as SATA HDD, NVMe SSD, etc.”

 - Consider combining Section 5B and 5C

+Author response: Good idea.
+Done.

 - Limitations for trusted display are understandable, but can you check how Fidelius achieves/ side-steps this?

+Author response: Fedelius introduces a Raspberry Pi and a full stack of system software, which bypasses the host stack, for trusted input and display.
+We discussed about this in related work, i.e., section 8B.

 - Add one more column to show the percentage slowdown in Table 6

+Author response: Sure.
+Done.

 - Do not make any claims about how Aurora has side-channel protection in certain cases (Section 6B) if it is explicitly out of the scope of the paper.

+Author response: Yes, you're right.
+We have removed those claims in Section 6B.